Sklup55/enhance-mini-website--NEW/instr.md

 In this exercise, you will learn how to add a new page named `Popular Flowers` to your WordPress website and integrate it into the existing navigation bar, which is a common task that can help you expand your site\'s content and improve the user experience.

-- The page will list 2 of the most popular flowers sold on the website.
+The page will list 2 of the most popular flowers sold on the website.

-- You will display the flowers in two columns, each showcasing a flower picture, description, care instructions, and gifting occasions.
+You will display the flowers in two columns, each showcasing a flower picture, description, care instructions, and gifting occasions.

-- Step-by-step instructions guide you through the process.
+Step-by-step instructions guide you through the process.

-1. Create a new page.
+##### 1. Create a new page

-- Access the WordPress dashboard and locate the `Pages` tab on the left menu.
+1. Access the WordPress dashboard and locate the `Pages` tab on the left menu.

-- Click **Add New** to create a new page.
+2. Click **Add New** to create a new page.

 <img src="./images/Ex1_2.png"  />

 Provide an appropriate title for your page, marked as number 1.